RISE-Remote-Intranet-School-Environment/RISE-Calendar-2/README.md

 ## Code documentation

 The code is documented using `Javadoc`.
-You can view the code documentation by loading [index.html][code-documentation] file.

 ## Some Improvements

 * Search the timetable off a room (the table is already created).
-* Create a documented API.

 ## Acknowledgments